JACJava/Training-Notes-and-Instructions/Create a New Project from a GitHub repository.md

 6. If not a maven project, right-mouse click on the src directory and click Mark Directory As, and then choose Source

-6. If a maven project, right-mouse click on the java directory and click Mark Directory As, and then choose Source t
+6. If a maven project, right-mouse click on the src/main/java directory and click Mark Directory As, and then choose Sources Root

-7. If a maven project, right-mouse click on the test directory and click Mark Directory As, and then choose Test Sources Root
+7. If a maven project, right-mouse click on the src/test/java directory and click Mark Directory As, and then choose Test Sources Root

 7. Double click Main